LLYFR GALADRIEL -:-:- MIRAGE

 Galadriel swung round, and her gaze fell on the cabin table.
 Something lay on it; something flat; a document, indeed, with the emblem of Mandos at the head.

 "Not - on - my - ship", hissed Galadriel, fists clenched and her eyes blazing.
-She threw open the companionway doors and made a flinging gesture with one arm; the outraging document shot off the table and streaked out through the opening into the face of a wave, where it vanished.
+A cloud of spray burst into the cabin as she threw open the companionway doors.
+She made a flinging gesture with one arm; the outraging document shot off the table and streaked out through the opening into the face of a wave, where it vanished.
 A few seconds later there came a heavy thud as it detonated.
 The pigeon followed, pulled a splitarse J-turn and cannoned into Galadriel's chest as she began to climb out herself.

 "Gala - Gala - Gala - Gala - Gala, for fuck's sake", the pigeon expostulated, clinging to the front of Galadriel's dress with both feet and buffeting her wings to maintain balance.
 "Leave it.
 Leave it.
 Don't fuck it up, my love.
 He's just one cunt, and the world's full of 'em, even this one.
 Let him fester in his own discharge.
 Anything you say would be too good for him."